Private: Number 1 Suspect: Plot

 This book has several plots.
 The most important one involves Jack Morgan, the owner of Private, a private investigation company started by his father.
 Morgan comes back from a trip to find a former girlfriend murdered in his bed.
 Morgan is the number one suspect of this murder and has to clear himself of it or go to a lengthy trial.
 Morgan also owes a favor to a mobster, a favor he does not want to honor but is in no position to refuse.
 A third plot is the disappearance of a film star who is already in much legal trouble.
 Finally, Private seeks to solve a series of hotel murders that are the work of a serial killer.

 Reviews

 This book received at least three professional reviews, one of them favorable and two of them unfavorable.
 Joe Hartlaub of Bookreporter said in a very positive review, "Patterson and Paetro’s concept and execution for PRIVATE: #1 SUSPECT is flawless."

-A very negative review appeared in University of California Highlander, a college newspaper.
-The reviewer said, "If you’re really interested in the frustrating adventures of Jack Morgan and company, look for “#1 Suspect” in its future destination: at the bottom of a dollar store bookshelf, next to the book lights."
-The Publishers Weekly website, in another negative review, said, "Unrelated subplots, including a serial killer who leaves his victims in different locations of a hotel chain, serve only to add to the book’s length.
+In a negative review, the Publishers Weekly website said, "Unrelated subplots, including a serial killer who leaves his victims in different locations of a hotel chain, serve only to add to the book’s length.
 An evil identical twin doesn’t help with plausibility."